About

 Do you provide shampoo?

-We have a minimal supply of shampoo, conditioner, and soap.
+We have a basic supply of shampoo, conditioner, and soap.

 What is the bathroom situation?